Cloning For Hydroponic Growers

 PREP BEFORE CUTTING

-- Remove the rockwool cubes from the solution.
+Remove the rockwool cubes from the water that you soaked them in.
 Gently squeeze out the excess water.
-Cuttings will do better in a moist cube than they will in a saturated cube.
+Cuttings will do better in a moist cube than they will in a saturated one.
 Remember, moist not soaked!
-A 40×402mmGrodan (Cultilene etc) cube should weigh approximately 40 – 45 grams when suitably moist.
+A one inch Grodan cube should weigh approx 40 – 45 Grams (approx 35 – 40ml of water added to block) when suitably moist.

 - Pour clone juice into cap

 - Sterilise any scalpel blades that you have used before (It is recommended that you use new blades each time you begin a new set of cuttings)

 You are now ready to begin removing material from the plants for your cuttings.

 Cut off the top of a lateral (with scissors or scalpel) so that it has at least 2 sets of leaves left on it.
 Your cutting should now have the top leaf material and at least one other set of leaves below with a node (young shoot or beginning of new lateral) above each leaf.